-When you make a contribution to an SEP IRA that you manage, you have the option to contribute as an employer or an individual.
+One of the biggest SEP IRA basics that you should learn is around the classification of contributions.
+When you make a contribution to a SEP IRA that you manage, you have the option to contribute as an “employer” or an “individual”.
 That prompted a 20somethingfinance reader to recently ask me the following question.

 This is kind of a tricky one!

-Contributing to an SEP IRA as an Employer Versus Individual
+Contributing to a SEP IRA as an Employer Versus Individual

 See the screenshot from my Vanguard account here to see exactly what the reader is talking about.

-As a self-employed individual (i.e. a contractor, fully self-employed, or someone who earns a side-income), think of an SEP IRA as a Traditional IRA with the added ability to contribute additional funds as the “employer” of yourself.
+As a self-employed individual (e.g. a contractor, fully self-employed, or someone who earns a side-income), think of a SEP IRA as a Traditional IRA with the added ability to contribute additional funds as the “employer” of yourself.
 Once you understand that, it makes things easier.

 If contributing as an “employer”, with self-employment income, you can contribute the lesser of: